 San Francisco Bicycle Accident Lawyers

 Injured in a Bay Area Bicycle Accident?
-We Can Help.

 Rouda Feder Tietjen & McGuinn understands the importance of feeling safe and protected when riding your bike around the city.
 Some of our attorneys commute by bicycle ourselves, and we are proud supporters of the San Francisco Bicycle Coalition.

-If you have suffered serious injuries or your loved one was killed in a bicycle accident, you may be able to recover financial compensation for your injuries, pain and suffering, lost wages, property damage, and more.
+If you have suffered serious injuries or your loved one was killed in a bicycle accident, you may be able to recover compensation for medical treatment, pain and suffering, lost wages, property damage, and more.

 - Right-side obstruction

 - Sudden right turn

 The first step, however, will be determining the cause of the crash—and exactly who is responsible for it.

 Who Is Liable for My Injuries?